 - They obtain a reliable job.

 - Parents and children are thriving as a family.

 The Children’s Home provides a fully-furnished home on our campus, which is a neighborhood setting including recreational facilities and shared space.
 The family lives there until they achieve their mutually agreed upon goals, which is on average 6-18 months.
 Residents do not pay rent and the length of stay is based on client needs, rather than a defined period of time.

 We remove the barrier of homelessness, and provide support in the following key areas to help the family move toward self-sufficiency:

 - Improve financial management skills

 - Provide career coaching

 Children’s Home staff advocate for the family; teach the family; and provide guidance, motivation, counsel, and constructive feedback.
 We view our residents as the expert on their family and what they need, and they take a leadership role in achieving their goals.

-Why the Children’s Home?
+Why The United Methodist Children’s Home?

 We are a faith-based ministry that serves all clients regardless of religion, gender, age and race.
 We are accredited by the Council on Accreditation and Eagle.
 We are one of the few ministries that serves homeless families with two parents.